9 Amazing Things You can Do with a Sponge

 When storing items such as ceramic bowls or figurines, you can place pieces of sponge near sharp corners or fragile parts that could easily damage.

 Sponges provide an easy, reusable and more effective alternative to cotton wool or tissue paper for removing nail polish.
 Simply stuff sponge in a small mason jar and fill it with acetone.
 Remove nail polish by dipping your finger into the sponge and twisting.
 Remember to seal the jar when it’s not in use and to replace/clean the sponge and add more nail polish remover when in becomes too dirty.

 Sponges can also be used to make pedicures less messy.
 Place cut pieces of sponge between your toes to avoid smudging your nail polish.

 Stuff sponges into leaky cracks around windows or doors to prevent cold air from the air conditioner from escaping the room.

 Wrapping soft sponges around the handles of rakes, shovels, and brooms helps create a firm, comfortable grip and will save your hands from developing blisters.
 Small circular pieces of soft sponge can be placed in the space between your heel and the back of your shoe will prevent the development of heel blisters.

 You can secure the sponge in its place using a hot glue gun, or rubber bands in the case of circular handles.

-9. Deodorizing Your Fridge or Icebox
+9. Deodorize Your Fridge or Icebox with a Sponge

 Sprinkle baking soda on a damp sponge and place the sponge in the corner of your fridge or icebox.
 The baking soda absorbs and neutralizes sour acidic odors from foods, keeping your fridge smelling fresh and clean.
 Make sure to wash and replace the sponge daily.